Air Quality Conditions for the Virgin Islands

 As we continue to experience another surge of the Sahara Dust in the Virgin Islands this surge is higher than the average.
-Based on AQI (Air Quality Index) readings it will remain High for the rest of today and tommorow.
+Based on AQI (Air Quality Index) today’s reading is moderate to high.

 Persons that are affected are ask to take precautionary measures.
 We are asking persons who mostly engage in outdoor activities to be very careful.